 \section{Introduction}

 Randomized controlled trials are now widely considered the gold standard in empirical research.
-Researchers have utilized them to answer questions ranging from the effects of medication to economic development and discrimination.
+Researchers have used them to assess effects ranging from medication to economic development and discrimination.
 But their logistical complexity and cost are compounded by scientists' common need to test many hypotheses.
 As a result, scholars turn to factorial experiments, which evaluate multiple hypotheses simultaneously.
-Papers using this general design number in the tens of thousands\footnote{A Google Scholar search in December 2023 returned 94,500 results for ``factorial experiment''.
-Recent theoretical results were reported by \citet{dasgupta2015causal, lee2020general, lee2020identification, egami2018causal, de2022improving, zhao2022regression,blackwell2023noncompliance, pashley2023causal}. } and variants like conjoint analysis are an increasingly dominant approach in areas like market research and survey experiments.
-Among the advantages of that design, statisticians believe they provide \emph{greater efficiency} because they allow the evaluation of factors with only one-quarter of the data that otherwise would be necessary, and \emph{greater comprehensiveness}, as not only a few factors are analyzed but also their interactions \citep[p.~113]{fisher1949design}.
-Recently, Nobel of Economics laureates Esther Duflo and Michael Kremer, argued, ``because they significantly reduce costs, cross-cutting different treatments [i.e., factorial design] has proved very important in allowing for the recent wave of randomized evaluations in development economics" \citep{duflo2007using}.
-It is widely believed that randomization allows scientists to infer ``model-free", or nonparametric, estimates of average treatment effects.
+Papers using this general design number in the tens of thousands\footnote{Recent theoretical results were reported by \citet{dasgupta2015causal, lee2020general, lee2020identification, egami2018causal, de2022improving, zhao2022regression,blackwell2023noncompliance, pashley2023causal}. } and variants like conjoint analysis are an increasingly dominant approach in market research and survey experiments.
+Among the advantages of factorial designs, statisticians believe they provide \emph{greater efficiency} because they allow the evaluation of factors with only one-quarter of the data that otherwise would be necessary, and \emph{greater comprehensiveness}, as not only a few factors are analyzed but also their interactions \citep[p.~113]{fisher1949design}.
+Recently, Nobel Laureates in Economics Esther Duflo and Michael Kremer argue, ``because they significantly reduce costs, cross-cutting different treatments [i.e., factorial design] has proved very important in allowing for the recent wave of randomized evaluations in development economics" \citep{duflo2007using}.
+Randomization is often understood to allow scientists to infer ``model-free," or nonparametric, estimates of average treatment effects.